 NEW POLICE OFFICERS: For those who aren’t already in policing, there are now three main routes in.
 And don’t worry if you don’t have a degree.
 Some people think you need one to join, but that isn’t the case.
 We welcome degree holders (see Entry Routes 2 & 3 below) but many future officers will join Hampshire Constabulary under Entry Route 1, where you can actually earn a degree on the job, saving the cost of paying for one yourself.

-- ENTRY ROUTE 2: Degree Holder Entry Programme (DHEP) – not currently recruiting.
+- ENTRY ROUTE 2: Degree Holder Entry Programme (DHEP) – now recruiting, apply now

 - ENTRY ROUTE 3: Pre-join Degree in Professional Policing – not currently recruiting.